BertrandMarechal/bert-application-manager/README.md

 ```
 ## todos

-- [ ] check in which version we want to add the functions
+- [x] check in which version we want to add the functions
+- [ ] add the functions to the version.json file
 - [ ] create lambda functions
 - [ ] create Angular files
 - [ ] read version files on install (version files only), and check file orders